awslabs/graphstorm/docs/source/cli/model-training-inference/real-time-inference.rst

 .. note::

-    CPU instances are more cost-effective and have similar inference latency as GPU instances, it is recommended to use CPU instances first for real-time inference.
+    CPU instances are more cost-effective and have similar inference latency as GPU instances.
+Therefore, it is recommended to use CPU instances for real-time inference.

 Deploy a SageMaker Real-time Inference endpoint ................................................